 Human resources can be defined as both the people at work and their collective knowledge, skills and capacity to develop and innovate.
 Ricardo aims to manage its workforce (made up of both permanent employees and contract workers) within a framework that supports our long-term business goals.
 The approach is concerned with structure, quality, culture, values, commitment, matching resource to future need, as well as ensuring we comply with local laws where ever we operate.

-The responsibility for compliance sits with the Chief Executive supported by the Group HR Director and is delivered via Divisional Managing Directors and their HR teams.
+The responsibility for compliance sits with the Chief Executive supported by the Group People, Team and Organisation Director and is delivered via Divisional Managing Directors and their HR teams.

 We are committed to: